podcast-accessibility/podcast-accessibility.github.io/accessible-podcasts.md

 This is not an exhaustive list of accessible podcasts, but every time we come across a podcast that is accessible, we'll add it here.
 Please feel free to add other accessible podcasts you come across.

-Do note - While we will make every possible effort to double check new entries, we cannot guarantee the podcasts on this list are accessible.
+**Do note** - While we will make every possible effort to double check new entries, we cannot guarantee the podcasts on this list are accessible. **Further note** that the website for these podcasts may not be accessible, but at a minimum, transcripts are provided.

 Disability Visibility Project
 : [https://disabilityvisibilityproject.com/author/alwong199/](https://disabilityvisibilityproject.com/author/alwong199/)